Inspecting Files¶

-The inspect command provides quick, human-readable summaries of GeoParquet files.
+The inspect command provides quick, human-readable summaries of GeoParquet files. gpio inspect is a shortcut for gpio inspect summary — both show the same output.

 Need more detail?

-For comprehensive metadata analysis including row group details and full schema information, use gpio inspect --meta.
+For comprehensive metadata analysis including row group details and full schema information, use gpio inspect meta.

 gpio inspect data.parquet